Code-Differently-Instructors/Instructor-Tips/GitPods/gitpods-walkthough.md

     - Users have the ability to turn workspaces on and off from the IDE or from the Workspaces page.
 Workspaces can also be deleted if needed.

-        - There is a limit to the number of workspaces that can be created.
+        - There is a limit to the number of workspaces that can be created and opened.

         - Sometimes deleting unused workspaces allows a user to gain back hours.
 This is not always a fix.

-            > If 50 hours is accrued before the end of the month, workspaces become inaccessible.
+            > If 50 hours are accrued before the end of the month, workspaces become inaccessible.
 It is imperative that users are always **pushing up their work** to avoid code loss.
+Code can still be retrieved from GitHub.

     - GitPod allows users to see the amount of hours remaining by: